yunidev-uk/blog/content/posts/illusion-of-research.md

 Therefore, it may be the case that the 'correct' answers that the LLMs were evaluated against were, in fact, not actually correct.
 If so, that would invalidate the entirety of the results for the blocks world problem.

-## Acknowledgements

 Thanks to InfuriatinglyOpaque in DGG chat for discussion around this paper, as well as helping pull together various sources and articles.

-For anyone with more of a background on testing reasoning, yes, Towers of Hanoi is often used to test and/or demonstrate reasoning of models, but this is almost exclusively in situations where the model being tested is not capable of utilising the algorithm, or in some cases, a model may be capable of using the algorithm, but Towers of Hanoi is just one of many (as in, often 1 of 50) problems tested, with the results from it being largely inconsequential to the conclusions of the paper.

-If it's unclear why Towers of Hanoi is a different class of problem to the others, consider the steps required as a function of the solution length.
-Towers of Hanoi's algorithm is $O(n)$ with $n$ as solution length.
-Blocks World is $O(c^n)$, where $c$ is some branching factor.